ASTOR RECORDS

 Kama Sutra's first big major success was The Loving Spoonful, who scored a major hit in 1966 with "Do You Believe In Magic".
 In 1967 managing director Art Kass established a sister label, Buddah, to produce acts that fell outside Kama Sutra's agreement with its distributor, MGM.
 Kass appointed former MGM and Cameo-Parkway executive Neil Bogart as MD of the new label, and during 1968-69 Buddah acts including The Lemon Pipers, Ohio Express and 1910 Fruitgum Company -- studio bands created and produced by the team of Jeff Katz and Jerry Kasenetz -- spearheaded the so-called "bubblegum" craze that soon dominated the charts.

 Buddah handled a very diverse range of artists, including many soul and R&B performers.
-One of their first big R&B successes was with The Five Stairsteps & Cubie, who had a sizeable US hit with the original version of "Something's Missing (In My Life)", the song that was covered very successfully in Australia by Marcia Hines in the '70s.
-Other Buddah artists of the late 60s were soul singer Timothy Wilson, The Lemon Pipers (Green Tambourine), Captain Beefheart & His Magic Band (Safe As Milk), the Rhodes Scholars, Le Cirque, the Baskerville Hounds and the Second Story.
+One of their first big R&B successes was with The Five Stairsteps & Cubie, who had a sizeable US hit with the original version of "Something's Missing (In My Life)", a song that was covered very successfully in Australia by Marcia Hines in the late 1970s.
+Other Buddah artists of the late 60s were soul singer Timothy Wilson, The Lemon Pipers ("Green Tambourine"), Captain Beefheart & His Magic Band (Safe As Milk), the Rhodes Scholars, Le Cirque, The Baskerville Hounds and The Second Story.

 Buddah also had distribution deals with influential R&B labels Hot Wax/Invictus (The Honey Cone), Sussex (Bill Withers) and Curtis Mayfield's Curtom label (Mayfield, The Staple Singers, The Stairsteps).
 Some of these recordings were released in Australia under licence on Astor and they include a number of highly-regarded singles and EPs which are now of great interest to 'rare soul' aficionados.
 Astor's soul releases have been researched and catalogued by collectors Frank Driscoll and Phil Fare and their listings of soul singles released in Australia on Astor (and many other Aussie labels) can be found on the excellent capitolsoulclub website.
 Regrettably, few of these releases managed to make it onto commercial radio playlists, due to the racist agenda that pervaded commercial pop radio programming in the Sixties and early Seventies.